MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 > [!NOTE]
 > Use **Do Not Forward** when it's important that only the recipients that the sender chooses should see the information in the email.
 Use a template for emails to restrict rights to a group of people that the administrator specifies in advance, independently from the sender's chosen recipients.

+## Encrypt-Only option for emails

+When Exchange Online uses the new capabilities for Office 365 Message Encryption, a new email option becomes available: **Encrypt-Only**.

+This option is being deployed to tenants who use Exchange Online, initially just for Outlook on the web and as another rights protection option for a transport rule.
+For more information, see the following blog post announcement from the Office team: [Encrypt only now available in Office 365 Message Encryption](https://aka.ms/omefeb2018).

+When this option is selected, the email is encrypted and recipients must be authenticated.
+Then, the recipients have all usage rights except Full Control.
+This combination of usage rights means that the recipients have no restrictions except that they cannot remove the protection.
+For example, a recipient can copy, print, and forward the email.
+Similarly, any Office documents that are attached and automatically protected can be saved, copied, and printed.

 ## Rights Management issuer and Rights Management owner